digbmc/dsgas/git-and-hub.md

 ### Setting up

-1. Once you've made sure git is installed and set up a user account, you'll want to **Config**-ure your name and user account using the command line
+1. Once you've made sure git is installed and set up a user account, you'll want to **Config**-ure your name and user account using the command line.
 2. **Clone** this repository and open it in atom
 3. Create a new markdown document in your local repository.
-4. Open the document in atom and write content using markdown syntax.
+4. Open the document in atom and write content using markdown syntax (use the markdown preview feature)

 ### Publishing